-“Dear Elizabeth: What tips do you have for dealing with workplace generational conflict?
+“Dear Elizabeth: What tips do you have for dealing with workplace generational differences?
 I have two team members who can’t seem to agree, and it’s causing issues for them and the wider team.
 I have tried sitting them down and talking, with myself in the role of facilitator, but that didn’t have the result I was hoping for.
 What do I try next?”

 This is tough!
 As someone who avoids conflict, I have had to look for ways to tackle the issue of conflict in the workplace, and the conversations aren’t easy ones to have.
 I’d prefer everyone to just work nicely together…but I know that’s a bit of wishful thinking!